-This is the first study to link contralateral constrictor dose to long-term dysphagia in patients treated with radiation for H&N cancer.
+This is the first study to link contralateral constrictor dose to long-term dysphagia in patients treated with radiation for head and neck cancer.
 Editing the boost volume off air cavities was associated with lower contralateral constrictor V60 and with less long-term dysphagia.
 This may indicate that optimizing plans to meet a contralateral constrictor constraint can reduce rates of long-term dysphagia.

 The most useful clinical predictors are those that identify a patient at low risk for toxicity.
-These constraints are useful because they reassure physicians that treatments will have a favorable risk/benefit ratio while identifying plans that may need modification before starting treatment.
+These constraints are useful because they reassure physicians that treatments will